What Is ITP?

 Get IVIG Copay Assistance

-Your doctor may recommend spleen removal surgery (splenectomy) if you have severe ITP and your symptoms or platelet count do not improve after taking medication.
+Your doctor may recommend spleen removal surgery (splenectomy) if you have severe ITP and your symptoms or platelet count does not improve after taking medication.

 The spleen makes antibodies (proteins) that help fight infections.
-In ITP, these antibodies destroy platelets by mistake, and removing the spleen will therefore reduce the destruction of platelets.
+In idiopathic thrombocytopenic purpura, these antibodies destroy platelets by mistake.
+Therefore, removing the spleen will reduce the destruction of platelets.

 Surgery may raise your risk of infections, so your doctor may give you vaccines to help prevent infections before your surgery.